Grandeur of the Seas: Dock collision

+Hurricane Wilma

+On 23 October 2005, the Grandeur of the Seas left Baltimore heading for Bermuda.
+Hurricane Wilma was moving in the Atlantic and joined with Tropical Storm Alpha to create a major storm.
+The storm picked up speed and the Grandeur of the Seas was caught in the hurricane.
+The ship experienced extreme sea conditions and sustained damage on Deck 2 where windows were blown out and the deck was flooded.
+Passengers stayed in their cabins during the intense part of the storm as it was impossible to navigate the halls or stairs and the elevators were disabled for safety.
+There were reports of damage in the restaurants, lounges, and bars with displaced furniture, broken fixtures and dishware.
+When the sea calmed, the ship sat stationary while sick or injured passengers were air lifted off the ship.
+No deaths were reported.
+The ship lost a day at port in Bermuda due to the storm.
+Repairs began immediately refitting windows and drying out wet cabins and hallways on Deck 2.
+Some shaken passengers deboarded in Bermuda and did not return to the ship finding flights home to Baltimore.

 Ship-board fire

 On 27 May 2013 at 2:50 am EDT, a fire broke out on the third deck of Grandeur of the Seas.
 The fire was extinguished within three hours, and major damage was limited to the aftmost sections of decks 3, 4, and 5.
 As a precaution, all passengers were required to report to evacuation locations for several hours.
 No evacuation was necessary, and the ship was able to continue under her own power to the Bahamas.
 The remainder of the cruise was canceled and passengers were flown back to their point of origin from Freeport, Bahamas.

 Capsized lifeboat

 On 16 January 2017, a lifeboat fell off of Grandeur of the Seas while it was docked in Charleston as part of a 10-day Bahamas cruise.
 The fall wire of the lifeboat was undergoing scheduled maintenance and the wire slipped during retrieval, causing the lifeboat to fall into the water.
 The lifeboat subsequently capsized.
 No injuries were reported and the cruise was not delayed after Royal Caribbean consulted with the US Coast Guard.